hdigital/parlgov-web/docs/usage.md

 ## Codebook · 📙

 All codebook sections are recorded in the database as Markdown entries.
-They can be edited using the ParlGov page.
+They can be edited using the ParlGov website.

-A Markdown version of the codebook based on the sections from the database is available on the ParlGov page and can be dumped with a Django management command.
+A Markdown version of the codebook based on the sections from the database is available on the ParlGov website and can be dumped with a Django management command.

 ```sh